calixt88/calixt88/README.md

 ### Hello, I'm Calixt Charlebois (CJ)

-- 👨‍🎓 I'm a Software Engineering Student at Milwaukee School of Engineering
+- 👨‍🎓 I'm a Senior Software Engineering Student at Milwaukee School of Engineering
-- 🔗 I’m Currently a Software Engineering Intern at Miller Electric.
+- 🔗 I’m working for Miller Electric as a Software Engineering Intern.

 ### How to Connect with me: